 What is the quality of the education?

 The National History Academy is passionate about teaching students American history through an innovative, experiential approach, and our teachers and counselors play a vital role in this experience.
-Students will be taught by a staff of accomplished master teachers who are experienced in weaving together immersive experiences, Harvard Business School history cases, debates, the Advanced Placement (AP) history curriculum, and innovative projects to create a truly once-in-a-lifetime opportunity for students.
+Students will be taught by a staff of accomplished master teachers who are experienced in weaving together immersive experiences, Case Method Institute history cases, debates, the Advanced Placement (AP) history curriculum, and innovative projects to create a truly once-in-a-lifetime opportunity for students.

 Will I receive college credit?

 Students will not receive college credit, but will receive a certificate of completion.

 How many students does the National History Academy accept?

 The National History Academy has a capacity of 90 students.

 The National History Academy is accredited by the American Camp Association and meets or exceeds national standards for summer programs.